MuhammadA-C/wgu-c482/README.md

 * Modify Product Form

 **Add Forms**
-* The ID field is auto generated a unique ID
+* The ID field auto generates a unique ID
 * User is redirected to the Main Form after saving/or canceling

 **Modify Forms**